istio/istio.io/content/about/notes/1.1/index.md

 Deprecated the `istioctl gen-deploy` command too.
 Use a [`helm template`](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template) instead.
 These commands will be removed in the 1.2 release.

 - **Short Commands**.
 Included short commands in `kubectl` for gateways, virtual services, destination rules and service entries.
-TBD: ADD LINK